Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 The back is straight.

-The back is straight, turns are performed on the whistle of the teacher
+The back is straight, turns are performed when the teacher whistles

 1-4 – hands up